SHARANU-ULLEGADDI/Spam-SMS-Detector/README.md

 # Spam-SMS-Detector
-A Machine learning Project on Classifying Spam Ms=essages
+A Machine learning Project on Classifying Spam Messages